Redbeard (comics): Asterix parody

-Redbeard is parodized in the Asterix comic series.
+Redbeard is parodied in the Asterix comic series.
 Since the album Asterix the Gladiator, a group of pirates appear in nearly every story, and their ship sinks at almost every meeting.
 Originally intended as a one-off joke, the pirates' appearance was so successful that they were fully integrated in the Astérix series.
-They were also featured in both the 1968 animation film Asterix and Cleopatra and the 2002 live-action film Asterix & Obelix: Mission Cleopatra, as well in three other animations: Asterix in Britain, Asterix Conquers America and Asterix and the Vikings.
+They were also featured in both the 1968 animated film Asterix and Cleopatra and the 2002 live-action film Asterix & Obelix: Mission Cleopatra, as well in three other animations: Asterix in Britain, Asterix Conquers America, Asterix and the Vikings and Asterix: The Secret of the Magic Potion.

 The parody has its origins in the fact that Jean-Michel Charlier had worked with the authors of Asterix, René Goscinny and Albert Uderzo, in the founding of the Franco-Belgian comics magazine Pilote in 1959.
 This magazine was the launching vehicle for both Asterix and Redbeard.

-Although in several countries of Continental Europe, Redbeard is a popular comic series in its own right, the popularity of Asterix's pirates is one of the few occasions when parody figures have overshadowed their originals.
+Although in several countries of Continental Europe Redbeard is a popular comic series in its own right, the popularity of Asterix's pirates is one of the few occasions when parody figures have overshadowed their originals.